Variance Reduced Distributed Non-Convex Optimization Using Matrix Stepsizes: Background and motivation

 For a given $\varepsilon > 0$, finding an approximately global optimum, that is $x_{\varepsilon}$ such that $f(x_{\varepsilon}) - \min_x f(x) < \varepsilon$, is known to be NP-hard \citep{jain2017non, danilova2022recent}.
 However, gradient descent based methods are still useful in this case.
 When these methods are applied to non-convex objectives, they treat the function $f$ as locally convex and aim to converge to a local minimum.
 Despite this simplification, such methods have gained popularity in practice due to their superior performance compared to other approaches for non-convex optimization, such as convex relaxation-based methods \citep{tibshirani1996regression,cai2010singular}.

-\subsection{Stochastic Gradient Descent}
+\subsection{Stochastic gradient descent}

-Arguably, one of the most prominent meta-methods for tackling non-convex optimization problems is stochastic gradient descent (\texttt{SGD}).
-The formulation of SGD is presented as the following iterative algorithm:

-Here, $g^k \in \mathbb{R}^d$ serves as a stochastic estimator of the gradient $\nabla f(x^k)$.
-SGD essentially mimics the classical gradient descent algorithm, and recovers it when $g^k = \nabla f(x^k)$.
+Arguably, one of the most prominent meta-methods for tackling non-convex optimization problems is stochastic gradient descent ({\sgd}).
+The formulation of {\sgd} is presented as the following iterative algorithm: $x^{k+1} = x^k - \gamma g^k$.
+Here, $g^k \in \mathbb{R}^d$ serves as a stochastic estimator of the gradient $\nabla f(x^k)$. {\sgd} essentially mimics the classical gradient descent algorithm, and recovers it when $g^k = \nabla f(x^k)$.
 In this scenario, the method approximates the objective function $f$ using a linear function and takes a step of size $\gamma$ in the direction that maximally reduces this approximation.
 When the stepsize is sufficiently small, and the function $f$ is suitably smooth, it can be demonstrated that the function value decreases, as discussed in \citep{bubeck2015convex,gower2019sgd}.

 However, computing the full gradient can often be computationally expensive.
 In such cases, stochastic approximations of the gradient come into play.
 Stochastic estimators of the gradient can be employed for various purposes, leading to the development of different methods.
 These include stochastic batch gradient descent \citep{nemirovski2009robust,johnson2013accelerating,defazio2014saga}, randomized coordinate descent \citep{nesterov2012efficiency,wright2015coordinate}, and compressed gradient descent \citep{alistarh2017qsgd,khirirat2018distributed,mishchenko2019distributed}.
 The latter, compressed gradient descent, holds particular relevance to this paper, and we will delve into a more detailed discussion of it in subsequent sections.